autopkg/bkerns-recipes/README.md

 **[Source](https://support.techsmith.com/hc/en-us/articles/115007344888-Enterprise-Install-Guidelines-for-Snagit-on-MacOS)**

 *NOTE: I previously used Munki regularly, but have recently moved to a JAMF shop.
 I have provided Munki recipes that I believe should work, but I do not make use of them.
-Munki Admins, please let me know if a Munki recipe needs adjusted!*
+Munki Admins, please let me know if a Munki recipe needs any adjustments!*

 bkerns-recipes
 --------------